Information Literacy (IL)

 We offer one-hour Information Literacy sessions, which are specifically tailored to the research assignment or project.
 These techniques are equally applicable to both general education and upper division courses in meeting the accreditation and discipline-specific standards compiled by CUNY's Library Information Literacy Advisory Council (LILAC).
 The sessions are taught by library faculty, many of whom have a subject specialty in a given area or areas.
 Sessions are held in the Library IL Computer Lab (AC-3G09), computer labs in Classroom Building, and Smartrooms in Academic Core Building.

-If you have any questions, please contact the Coordinator of Information Literacy, Prof. Di Su, at firstname.lastname@example.org.
+If you have any questions, please contact the Coordinator of Information Literacy, Prof. Meredith Powers, at firstname.lastname@example.org.